close

 Article 30

-Article 30 of the EU General Data Protection Regulation (GDPR) is a law that “requires organizations that process personal data to maintain a record of their processing activities.”
-Originally adopted back in 2016, this law affects all controllers and processors of GDPR-regulated organizations of personal data information.
+Article 30 of the EU General Data Protection Regulation (GDPR) requires organizations that process personal data to maintain a record of their processing activities.
+Adopted in April 2016 and enforceable since May 2018, this provision applies to all controllers and processors handling personal data under the GDPR.

 What are the specific requirements?